Lower back pain can make it hard to work, sleep, exercise, or get through the day comfortably.

 - Numbness or tingling if a nerve is compressed

-- Radiation to buttocks, thighs, or below the knee
+- Pain that radiates to the buttocks, thighs, or below the knee

-If you’re unsure, an evaluation can help pinpoint the cause and guide treatment.
+If you are unsure, an evaluation can help pinpoint the cause and guide treatment.

 7. How does a slipped disc feel?